victoria-m/readers-writers-problem/lab-1/README.md

 3. it only needs to handle one file argument.

 ##Syntax
-*Note* I named my program "lab1" instead of "mygrep".
+*Note: I named my program "lab1" instead of "mygrep".*

 The syntax for mygrep is:
 **mygrep STRING \[FILE\] \[OPTION(s)\]** (the file argument is optional).
 If no argument is given, the program will read from standard input.